Returns the Johansen (cointegration) test statistics for two or more time series.

 JohansenTest(X, Order, Mask, k, p, Test, r, Alpha, Return_type)

-- is a two dimensional array of cells where each column represent a separate time series.
+- is a two-dimensional array of cells where each column represents a separate time series.

 - is the time order in the data series (i.e. the first data point's corresponding date (earliest date = 1 (default), latest date = 0)).